oskwazir/www.omerwazir.com/priv/posts/how-we-built-twitbeat-in-4-hours.md

 ---
 title: How we built TwitBeat in 4 hours
 tags: ['js','react']
-lead: "For the Cactus Hack Hackathon my team built a very simple app called TwitBeat.
+intro: "For the Cactus Hack Hackathon my team built a very simple app called TwitBeat.
 I want to explain to you how we went about building the app and what I learned from the process."
 date: 2015-07-23
 ---